ralph-data4good/zw-festival-calendar/FEATURED_CAMPAIGNS_FIX.md

 ---

-## 🎯 **Featured Campaigns Component**
+## 🎯 **Key Moments Component**

 ### What It Does:
-The Chips component displays featured campaigns and allows users to filter events by campaign.
+The Chips component displays key moments (featured campaigns) and allows users to filter events by campaign.

 ### Available Campaigns:
 1. **🌍 International Zero Waste Month 2025** (izwm2025)